kruize/autotune/design/KruizeLocalAPI.md

 ### List Metadata API

-This is quick guide instructions to get metadata for a specific datasource as follows.
+This is quick guide instructions to retrieve metadata for a specific datasource as follows.

 **Request Parameters**